What is water quality monitoring?

-Water monitoring provides us with the data to manage our water quality and alert us to current, ongoing and emerging problems.
+Water quality monitoring provides us with the data to manage our water quality and alert us to current, ongoing and emerging problems.
 It also enables, or allows for, determining and adhering to compliance.

 There are many different technologies available which all measure oil concentration in water in situ.
 However, they all have various attributes which lend themselves to certain applications compared to others.